Blackford, Somerset

-In 1931 the civil parish had a population of 80.
-On the 1 April 1933 the civil parish was merged with Compton Pauncefoot.
+In 1931, the civil parish had a population of 80.
+On the 1 April 1933, the civil parish was merged with Compton Pauncefoot.
 Compton Pauncefoot holds a Parish Meeting twice a year and has no Parish Council.
 The combined parish has approximately 130 residents and around 35 houses in each village.
-The civil parish is in the Blackmore Vale ward of South Somerset District Council and Somerset County Council.
+The civil parish is in the Blackmore Vale ward of the Somerset Council area.

 Blackford is designated as a Conservation Area.

 History

 In the Domesday Book of 1086 the manor is recorded as held by Turstin FitzRolf.
 The parish of Blackford was part of the Whitley Hundred.

 The village has a Reading Room which was given to the church in 1912 by Miss Emily Senior, who sold the land it stands on to the Fidelity Trust Ltd for £25.
 It is now leased to the Blackford Reading Room Trust to be used as a village hall.
 Following a programme of works in the 1990s and as part of a millennium project with the aid of lottery and other grants the hall has been completely refurbished.

 Baron Blackford, of Compton Pauncefoot in the County of Somerset, was a title in the Peerage of the United Kingdom.
 It was created in 1935 for the barrister William James Peake Mason.
 He had already been created a Baronet, of Compton Pauncefoot in the County of Somerset, in the Baronetage of the United Kingdom in 1918.
 The titles became extinct in 1988 on the death of his great-grandson, the fourth Baron.